Cats, dogs, and capybaras

 Step 1: Download and start OpenSesame

-OpenSesame is available for Windows, Linux, Mac OS (experimental), and Android (runtime only).
-This tutorial is written for OpenSesame 3.1.X, and you can use either the version based on Python 2.7 (default) or Python 3.5.
+OpenSesame is available for Windows, Linux, Mac OS, and Android (runtime only).
+This tutorial is written for OpenSesame 3.3.X.
 You can download OpenSesame from here:

 When you start OpenSesame, you will be given a choice of template experiments, and (if any) a list of recently opened experiments (see Figure 2).

-The 'Droid template' provides a good starting point for creating Android-based experiments.
+The Extended template provides a good starting point for creating trial-based experiments.
 However, in this tutorial we will create the entire experiment from scratch.
 Therefore, we will continue with the 'default template', which is already loaded when OpenSesame is launched (Figure 3).
 Therefore, simply close the 'Get started!' and (if shown) 'Welcome!' tabs.

 Background box 1: Basics

 OpenSesame experiments are collections of items.
-An item is a small chunk of functionality that, for example, can be used to present visual stimuli (the sketchpad item) or record key presses (the keyboard_response item).
+An item is a small chunk of functionality that, for example, can be used to present visual stimuli (the sketchpad item) or to record key presses (the keyboard_response item).
 Items have a type and a name.
-For example, you might have two keyboard_response items, which are called t1_response and t2_response.
-To make the distinction between the type and the name of an item clear, we will use this_style for types, and this style for names.
+For example, you might have two items of the type keyboard_response with the names t1_response and t2_response.
+To make the distinction between item types and item names clear, we will use this_style for types, and this style for names.

 To give structure to your experiment, two types of items are especially important: the loop and the sequence.
 Understanding how you can combine loops and sequences to build experiments is perhaps the trickiest part of working with OpenSesame, so let's get that out of the way first.